-International Center 128, ext.
+International Center 128 Pace Hall, ext.
 3335

 The University is keenly aware that the world is increasingly becoming a "global village".
-As communication technology, travel, commerce, and other issues bring the world closer together, the University also wants to bring the world to the Troy campus.
+As communication technology, travel, commerce, and other issues bring the world closer together, the University also wants to bring the world to the Troy Campus.
 Our international students, coming from more than 60 different countries, attend Troy to live and learn as they become friends and classmates with U.S. students.

-The Center for International Programs is supported by Dean of International Student Services, the Director of the American English Group, the Director of International Admissions and International Student Advisors.
+The Center for International Programs is supported by the Dean of International Student Services, the Director of the American English Group, the Director of International Admissions, the Director of International Recruitment, the Director of Study Abroad and International Student Advisors.
 The advisors are available to assist students with their academic and social needs and interests and to counsel students on immigration matters.
 The office staff works together with several international student organizations to promote multicultural awareness on campus.